Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Proof

 \subsection{The variance term}

-The following theorem greatly improves the result in \citet[Theorem A.10]{li2023_KernelInterpolation} and also \citet{zhang2024_OptimalRates}.
-Beside the main difference that it considers general spectral algorithms, it also (1) removes the requirement of Hölder continuity of the kernel function in \citet{li2023_KernelInterpolation}; (2) gives exact $1+o_{\bbP}(1)$ form with no loss of constant factor compared to \citet{zhang2024_OptimalRates}; (3) it allows a wider range of $\lambda$, leading to a logarithmic lower bound in \cref{cor:Interpolation}
+The following theorem greatly improves the results in \citet[Theorem A.10]{li2023_KernelInterpolation} and \citet{zhang2024_OptimalRates}.
+Besides the main difference that it considers general spectral algorithms, it also (1) removes the requirement of Hölder continuity of the kernel function in \citet{li2023_KernelInterpolation}; (2) gives the exact $1+o_{\bbP}(1)$ form with no loss of constant factor compared to \citet{zhang2024_OptimalRates}; and (3) allows a wider range of $\lambda$, leading to a logarithmic lower bound in \cref{cor:Interpolation}.

 \begin{theorem} Under Assumptions~\ref{assu:EDR},\ref{assu:RegularRKHS} and~\ref{assu:Filter}, suppose $\lambda = \lambda(n) \to 0$ satisfies

 then we have